 This world games meeting will take place over ten or so days throughout the various Parisian sports sites including other cultural and festival venues.
 More than 30 sports events are planned, entertainment sports… around 70 countries will be represented!

 This competition will be organised at the Maurice Thorez watersports stadium, in Montreuil (easily accessible by subway line 9: Croix de Chavaux station).
-Remember to book you hotel room well in advance near the subway to be directly on site.
+The pool is currently closed to the public but will be exceptionally open for the competition.
 Admission is free depending on the number of places available.

 The village will be set up in front of the Paris Town hall (4th arrondissement – subway lines 1 and 11 – Hôtel de Ville station).
 There will be a large playground set up where both children and adults can try out the different sports.
 Opening hours will go from 10 a.m. to 6 p.m. daily with beginner sessions, sports demonstrations for people with disabilities, etc. Between 6 p.m. and 11 p.m. time for concerts, DJ…